What is the cost of conveyancing?

 Cost of searches

-Additionally, you will incur cost for having to carry out some searches which your solicitor or licensed conveyancer will do for you.
+Additionally, you will incur a cost for carrying out some local authority searches which your solicitor or licensed conveyancer will do for you.
+Click here to find out why you need to do local authority search.

 Cost of title deed